Panasonic G80 vs Canon 200D

 |Olympus E-M1« »||Y||stereo||mono||Y||-||micro||2.0||Y||-||-||Olympus E-M1|

 Both the G80 and the 200D are recent models that feature in their makers' current product line-up.
 The G80 replaced the earlier Panasonic G7, while the 200D followed on from the Canon 100D.

 Review summary: Panasonic G80 vs Canon 200D

-So what is the bottom line?
+So how do things add up?
 Which of the two cameras – the Panasonic G80 or the Canon 200D – has the upper hand?
-Below is a summary of the relative strengths of each of the two contestants.
+A synthesis of the relative strong points of each of the models is listed below.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/60p).